yuto1115/tp/docs/UserGuide.md

 ### Listing all entries: `list`

-Shows a list of all entries in the address book.
+Shows a list of all entries in the Wanted list.

 Format: `list`